DjamelRebiai/DjamelRebiai/README.md

 <div align="center">

-  **💡 Open for freelance projects, collaborations & interesting opportunities!**
+  **💡 Open for freelance projects, collaborations & exciting opportunities!**

-  *If you like my work, consider giving a ⭐ — it means a lot!*
+  *If you like what you see, drop a ⭐ — it fuels the grind!*

 </div>